L2klbs/cerebrium-fuse/README.md

 docker build -t cerebriumfs .

 # Run the application in one terminal
-docker run -it --cap-add SYS_ADMIN --device /dev/fuse --name cerebriumfs cerebriumfs
+docker run --rm -it --cap-add SYS_ADMIN --device /dev/fuse --name cerebriumfs cerebriumfs

 # Exec into running running container and run your test
 docker exec -it cerebriumfs bash